panva/node-oidc-provider/docs/README.md

 <!-- DO NOT EDIT, COMMIT OR STAGE CHANGES BELOW THIS LINE -->
 <!-- START CONF OPTIONS -->

+Callable default values below use TypeScript syntax.
+Unqualified types are exported by `@types/oidc-provider`.

 **Table of Contents**

 > ❗ marks the configuration you most likely want to take a look at.